 Introduction to Sumi-e Painting|

 We will learn basic technique and composition of traditional Japanese sumi-e painting.
-Sumi-e is a style of black-and-white calligraphic ink painting that originated in China and eventually was introduced into Japan by Zen monks around 1333.
+Sumi-e is a style of black-and-white calligraphic ink painting that originated in China and was introduced into Japan by Zen monks around 1333.
 We will concentrate on the four basic compositions of sumi-e: bamboo, chrysanthemum, orchid, and plum blossom.
 We will also study the works of the more famous schools, such as Kano.
 Students will create a portfolio of class exercises and their own creative pieces.

 ||Gen Ed Area Dept: